MantisSub/batchstitcher/README.md

   - You may select the Insta360Stitcher folder or the ProStitcher binary
   - Insta360 can provide optimized versions for RTX30xx and Apple Silicon

-The other parameters should be familiar from the Insta360Stitcher UI.
+The other parameters should be familiar from the Insta360 Stitcher UI.

 Some options are named slightly differntly (e.g. pano instead of Monoscopic).
 This is because the ProStitcher executable uses different configuration strings than the Insta360Stitcher UI.

-The following two settings are of special importance:
+The following three settings are of special importance:

 - Blender type:
   - Blender type selects the stitching backend (library).